legofanlovessayori/rinfox_ie8beta/README.md

 >> Simply change "Firefox" to "Internet Explorer" then hit compile (green play button).

 > Inside Icon Group tab
->> Go to IconGroup 1, 2, 5, 6 & 32512, do right click and hit Change Resource and replace each to the .icos inside "icon and aero" folder accordingly
+>> Go to IconGroup 1, 2, 5, 6 & 32512, do right click and hit Change Resource and replace each to the .icos inside "icons" folder accordingly

 > Inside Manifest tab
 >> Simply remove all but last supportedID (should only be supportedOS Id="{35138b9a-5d96-4fbd-8e2d-a2440225f93a}"/>), then hit compile (green play button).